tedeyang/Agent-First-Organization/PROVIDER_SELECTION_SUMMARY.md

 ## Overview

 Successfully refactored the Arklex codebase to enable model provider selection via command line flags.
 The functionality was previously partially implemented but disabled or incomplete.
-This refactoring fully enables users to select different language model providers (OpenAI, Anthropic, Google Gemini, HuggingFace) when running the framework.
+This refactoring fully enables users to select different language model providers (OpenAI, Anthropic, Google) when running the framework.

 **Important:** OpenAI remains the default provider, ensuring backward compatibility.
 Users can override this by explicitly specifying a different provider via command line flags.